Above: What DIAMM does: a video introduction

 The project started as a collaboration between scholars at the University of Oxford and Royal Holloway, University of London, and is now based in Oxford in collaboration with the University Music Faculty and the Bodleian Library.
 DIAMM has created an electronic archive of more than 14,000 images, to assure their permanent preservation, and is able to present a significant number of them through this website to facilitate detailed study of this music and its sources.

 The first three phases of work (digital capture and archiving) were funded by the Humanities Research Board (1998), and by Major Research Grants from the Arts and Humanities Research Board (1999 and 2001).
-The current phase of development of the project website to create an online research environment for the images is funded by the Andrew W Mellon Foundation.
+A further phase of development of the project website to create an online research environment for the images was funded by the Andrew W Mellon Foundation.

-The sources archived include all the currently known fragmentary sources of polyphony up to 1550 in the UK (almost all of these are available for study through this website); all the ‘complete’ manuscripts in the UK; a small number of important representative manuscripts from continental Europe; a significant portion of fragments from 1300-1450 from Belgium, France, Italy, Switzerland and Spain.
+The sources archived include all the currently known sources of polyphony up to 1550 in the UK (almost all sources up to 1450 are available for study through this website); all the ‘complete’ manuscripts in the UK; a small number of important representative manuscripts from continental Europe; a significant portion of fragments from 1300-1450 from Belgium, France, Italy, Switzerland and Spain.
 Such a collection of images, created under strict protocols to ensure parity across such a varied collection, has never before been possible, and represents an extraordinary resource for study of the repertory as a whole.
-Although these manuscripts have been widely studied since their gradual discovery by scholars at various times over the past century, dealing with the repertory as a whole has been hampered by the very wide geographical spread of the manuscripts and the limitations of microfilm or older b/w photography.
+Although these manuscripts have been widely studied since their gradual emergence over the past century, dealing with the repertory as a whole has been hampered by the very wide geographical spread of the manuscripts and the limitations of microfilm or older b/w photography.
 Fragments are far more numerous than complete sources, but most of them are the sole remaining representatives of lost manuscripts.
 Some are barely legible and hard to place and interpret.
 They amount to a rich but widely scattered resource that has been relatively neglected, partly because of difficulty of access, legibility and comparison of materials that are vulnerable to damage and loss.

 The project has always aimed to improve its technical capability in line with developments in software and hardware.
 Equipment and software are constantly upgraded, and working policies are under review at all times to ensure the highest photographic quality and broadest application of technical advances to extract information from the images.

-DIAMM has concentrated in the last five years on developing a carefully tested image capture and metadata standard.
-This has been in use for some time, and is proving extremely robust.
-In many cases imaging quality and metadata content is much higher than that delivered by many European institutions.
-In tandem with this, the licences written and used by DIAMM have been used as models for institutions wishing to embark on digitization.
+DIAMM has concentrated in the last ten years on developing a carefully tested image capture and metadata standard.
+This is proving extremely robust.
+In many cases imaging quality and metadata content is much higher than that delivered by many leading institutions.

 As well as DIAMM’s restoration of images, revealing music where it was not previously legible, visits to and contacts with archives and other institutions have led to the discovery of a number of new sources.
 New sources are continually notified to DIAMM, and photographed for the archive wherever possible.